feeniks01/xstock-options/app/README.md

-# xOptions Frontend
+# xOptions

-A Next.js web application for trading covered call options on tokenized stocks on Solana.
+A permissionless platform for trading options on tokenized stocks on Solana.

 ## Prerequisites